Tax-Deductible Income Protection

 Heavy Manual Work (e.g. Carpenter)

 Note: Some high-risk occupations (Class D) may be declined for standard income protection.
-If your role involves significant manual labor or hazardous environments, specific advice from Financial Health is recommended to find the right provider for your risk profile.
+If your role involves significant manual labor or hazardous environments, specific advice from Financial Health is recommended to find the right policy for your needs.

 Which insurance provider is best for income protection in Ireland?

-Comparing the top three providers in the Irish market.
+We compare the top three providers in the Irish market.
+Why choose Aviva, Royal London or Zurich for your income protection policy.
 While coverage limits are similar, the real difference lies in price-matching, support services, and "Back to Work" benefits.

 Benefit / Feature Aviva Royal London Zurich